FumiyukiKato/verify-ldp/README.md

 Supporting IAS v3 API and v2.8 sgxsdk
 I use my fork sdk https://github.com/FumiyukiKato/linux-sgx

-You have to register Intel Attestation Service and get nesessary information to commuticate with IAS.
+You have to set up your Intel SGX and sgxsdk and register Intel Attestation Service and get nesessary information to commuticate with IAS.

 Set following env variables.